escalata/AMA/README.md

 # AMA

 This is an **snakemake** and **python** automated workflow tool for downloading and processing bioinformatic data.
-This workflow was developed by Agata and Max in collaboration with the bioinformatics group BioLab at the University of Melbourne under the supervision of Heroen Verbruggen.
+This workflow was developed by Agata and Max in collaboration with the bioinformatics lab [Verbruggen Laboratory](https://hverbruggen.github.io//) at the University of Melbourne under the supervision of Heroen Verbruggen.

 ## Introduction